astorDev/confi/envs/dotnet/dotenv-101/article/index.md

 > You can jump straight to the [TLDR](#tldr) in the end if you don't need a complete guide

 We'll use a minimalistic web application template to get started.
-Here's the script that let's us start with the app:
+Here's the script that lets us start with the app:

 ```sh
 dotnet new web --name DotEnvs.Playground
 ```

-To be able to check configuration state we'll log our configuration value right before running the application.
-We'll also adjust our logging for using single line, just to make the logs look less messy.
+To be able to check the configuration state we'll log our configuration value right before running the application.
+We'll also adjust our logging for using a single line, just to make the logs look less messy.
 Here's how our `Program.cs` should look after the adjustments:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);